-Because time is of the essence, I highly suggest booking a flight into Madrid and out of Granada so you don’t waste precious time traveling back to your arrival city.
+Because time is of the essence with this 7 day Spain itinerary, I highly suggest booking a flight into Madrid and out of Granada so you don’t waste precious time traveling back to your arrival city.

 How to plan your time for a week in Spain

 You don't want to rush the beauty of Seville.
-3 nights will allow you to slow down and enjoy the sights, wander each neighborhood, and taste the spectacular tapas of Southern Spain.
+3 nights will allow you to slow down and enjoy the sights, enjoy rooftop cocktails with incredible views, wander each neighborhood, and taste the spectacular tapas of Southern Spain.

-- Granada: 2 nights.
-You will have enough time to tour the famous Alhambra Palace, one of my favorite palace complexes in the world, and get lost in the twists and turns of the Moorish Albaicín neighborhood.
+2 days in Granda will give you enough time to tour the famous Alhambra Palace, one of my favorite palace complexes in the world, and get lost in the twists and turns of the Moorish Albaicín neighborhood.

-You could also add an extra day to Seville in order to squeeze a day trip to Cordoba to see the famous Mezquita cathedral (former mosque) and explore the Jewish Quarter.
+You could also add an extra day or two to Seville in order to squeeze a day trip to Cordoba to see the famous Mezquita cathedral (former mosque) and explore the Jewish Quarter.

 Logistics: how to get from Madrid to Seville

-A fairly new highspeed train connects Seville to Madrid in just 2.5 hours.
+A fairly new high-speed train connects Seville to Madrid in just 2.5 hours.
 The completion of this route was a game changer as it eliminated the need to fly or take the slow 6 to 7 hour bus ride.

 Logistics: how to get From Seville to Granada